davidtchiu/davidtchiu.github.io/teaching/cs475/hwk1.ws/index.md

   50.00 95.00 79.00 37.00 92.00
   ```

-- Note a few important differences from Java's arrays:
+- Note a few important differences from Java's handling of arrays:

-  - The size of the array must be a constant.
-That is, you cannot input the size of the array from the user, then create the array later.
-There will be a workaround for this later when we introduce memory allocation (malloc).
+  - You *should not* input the size of the array from the user, then create the array later.
+There will be a workaround for this limitation after we introduce memory allocation (malloc) in the next tutorial.

-  - There is no easy way to determine the size of an existing array (i.e., no equivalent of `arrayName.length` in Java).
+  - There is no easy way to determine the size of an existing array.
 This shouldn't be a problem, since arrays must have had a known size when created.
-But it's up to *the programmer* to track every array's length!
+So if you're writing a function that inputs an array, you should also pass along the array's size.

 - Referring back to the source file:

   - **Lines 2-3**: the random number generator functions `srand()` and `rand()` are imported from `stdlib.h`.
 We also include `time.h` to gain access to the `time()` function, which returns the number of seconds elapsed since 00:00 Jan 1, 1970 (known as Unix Time or Epoch Time).

-  - **Lines 9-10**: declare and initialize two arrays.

-  - **Lines 13-16**: shows the common for-loop to access array elements.
-One thing to point out is that the indexing variable cannot be declared in the for-loop in C.

   - **Line 19**: to use the random number generator, we need to first seed it with an unsigned integer.
 It is common to the current time as the seed.